Yurimurda/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 The algorithm iterates from 1 through N. If The number is below F, it returns False and moves to the next greatest number.
 This process is repeated until F is met and returns True.
-The algorithm ends by returning the number of number of floors the egg never broke from and the ones that did out of the total number of floors.
+For every False iteration, a number is added to an empty array called 'Y'.
+The algorithm ends by returning the number of number of floors the egg never broke from (Y)and the ones that did out of the total number of floors (Y - N).

+The runtime would be Θ(n)